assume-breach/Home-Grown-Red-Team/AutoC2/README.md

 A lot of software does not work with the latest Ubuntu 22.04 version.
 For instance, VirtualBox does not have a version for 22.04 yet.
 I recommend using Ubuntu 21.10 for now until they get things up to date.

 If you run into an issue with a piece of software, open an issue or hit me up on twitter @assume_breach.
 Additionally, if you want more tools added to the script you can do the same!

+UPDATE: It seems that most of the errors with Ubuntu have beens solved per the latest release, but Linux Mint is still the best option for this script.

 #Software Installed